werf/werf/README.md

 ### Deploy

 - Deploy an application to Kubernetes and check if it is deployed correctly.
-  - Track statuses of all application resources.
+  - Track the statuses of all application resources.
   - Control the readiness of resources.
-  - Control of the deployment process with annotations.
+  - Control the deployment process with annotations.
 - Full visibility of both the deployment process and the final result.
   - Logging and error reporting.
-  - Periodical status reporting during the deployment phase.
+  - Regular status reporting during the deployment phase.
-  - Effortless debugging of problems without unnecessary kubectl invocations.
+  - Debug problems effortlessly without unnecessary kubectl invocations.
-- Immediate CI pipeline failure if some problem is detected.
+- Prompt CI pipeline failure in case of a problem.
-  - Early detection of resource failures during the deploying process without having to wait for a full timeout.
+  - Instant detection of resource failures during the deployment process without having to wait for a timeout.
 - Full compatibility with Helm 2.
-- Ability to limit deploy user access using RBAC definition (Tiller is compiled into werf and run from the deploy user outside of cluster).
+- Ability to limit user permissions using RBAC definition when deploying an application (Tiller is compiled into werf and is run under the ID of the outside user that carries out the deployment).
-- Parallel deploys on a single host (using file locks).
+- Parallel builds on a single host (using file locks).
 - Distributed parallel deploys (coming soon) [#1620](https://github.com/flant/werf/issues/1620).
-- Allow continuous delivery of new images tagged by the same name (by git branch for example).
+- Сontinuous delivery of images with permanent tags (e.g., when using a branch-based tagging strategy).

 ### Cleanup

-- Local and Docker registry cleaning by customizable policies.
+- Clean up local and Docker registries by enforcing customizable policies.
-- Keeping images that used in Kubernetes clusters. werf scans the following kinds of objects: Pod, Deployment, ReplicaSet, StatefulSet, DaemonSet, Job, CronJob, ReplicationController.
+- Keep images that are being used in the Kubernetes cluster. werf scans the following kinds of objects: Pod, Deployment, ReplicaSet, StatefulSet, DaemonSet, Job, CronJob, ReplicationController.

 <!-- WERF DOCS PARTIAL END -->